-Under a contract with the National Library Service for the Blind and Physically Handicapped, Library of Congress, the National Federation of the Blind offers a course in literary braille proofreading.
+Under a contract with the National Library Service for the Blind and Print Disabled, Library of Congress, the National Federation of the Blind offers a course in literary braille proofreading.
 This course qualifies successful applicants to proofread literature in braille.
 Students receive a Library of Congress certificate of competency for literary braille proofreading upon successful completion of the course.

 The Library of Congress does not guarantee employment to certified proofreaders, but proofreaders may seek employment with local transcribing organizations.
 The Library will provide a list of such organizations upon request.

 The course is taught by correspondence.
 It is taught entirely in braille and includes some materials in interpoint (two-sided) braille.
 There is no tuition charge.
 Necessary instruction materials are provided free of charge by the NFB.

 - United States citizenship or residency

 - High school diploma or equivalent